arcj-hub/BasisSetSimulation/README.md

 # Reference

 This project utilizes functions from [FID-A](https://www.opensourceimaging.org/project/fid-a-advanced-processing-and-simulation-of-mr-spectroscopy/) and [Osprey](https://schorschinho.github.io/osprey/).
+If you find this work helpful or use any part of it in your research or publications, please consider citing it { xx NeuroLibre link }